Looking for tips on how to travel on a budget in your 20s?

 It all depends on the type of traveler you are, really!

 What are some of your tips on how to travel on a budget in your 20s?
-I’d love to know in the comments!
+Let me know on Twitter or Instagram!

 Planning your next trip?
 Looking for more tips on how to travel on a budget in your 20s?
 Check out my other posts on travel tips: